Payment Process & Information

 All delinquent accounts will be assessed a 1.5% late payment fee each month that the account is past due.
 Students with unpaid, undeferred balances at the end of the semester will not be permitted to enroll in a future semester.

 A student will not graduate, participate in commencement activities, or receive transcripts of collegiate record until all accounts with the University have been paid in full.
 In addition, if it becomes necessary for the University to engage an outside collection agency to assist in the collection of payment of the University bill, the student will be responsible for all collection and legal fees necessary for collection of the unpaid balance.
 At the time the student formally registers for classes, the student agrees to assume the responsibility for understanding Seton Hill University's official policies concerning schedule changes, residency changes, drop/add, and withdrawal policies, and policies regarding satisfactory academic progress.
 It is the student's responsibility to understand how these changes can affect his/her financial situation with regard to financial aid eligibility.
-A student may check his or her account balance in the Student Account Center.

 If an account is in collection or has been closed and returned from collection and the University accepts a settlement in full instead of payment in full, all financial holds will be removed from the student's account.
 However, the University will consider the student a high financial risk and reserves the right to prevent the student from future enrollment in the University; or if the student is granted permission to enroll, the University will require an upfront payment of 50% of the estimated balance due for the new semester in which the student wants to enroll.